whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-24-FabFitFun-Subscription-Box-Summer-2015-Review-Coupon.md

 <p>Did I tell you how much I love opening my FabFitFun boxes, it brings out the giddy child in me!</p>

-<p>I've seen some spoilers prior to receiving this box (one of them being the speakers), but even after that fact, it's a different feeling when you have it on hand.
+<p>I've seen some spoilers prior to receiving this box (one of them being the speakers), but even after that fact, it's a different feeling when you actually have it on hand.
 It's almost as if you never saw the spoiler (well somewhat), if you get what I mean.</p>

 <center><img src="/images/FabFitFunSummer2015Info.jpg"></center>
 <figcaption>The info card</figcaption>